-USE THE LOCKING DEVICE SUPPLIED WITH THE PISTOL FOR STORAGE.
-(See Page 6)
+USE THE LOCKING DEVICE SUPPLIED WITH THE PISTOL TO RENDER IT INOPERATIVE FOR SAFE STORAGE.

+(SEE PAGE 8)

-Do not keep the pistol stored in a leather holster or case.
-Leather attracts moisture, even though the holster or case may appear to be perfectly dry.
+Do not keep your pistol in a leather, fabric or canvas holster when it is stored.
+These materials attract moisture, even though the holster may appear to be perfectly dry.